August Gardening Tips and To-Dos for the Pacific Northwest

 Pests can be their worst in August.

 Slugs thrive in moist areas of the garden.
 Some places I look for these pests are under rocks and flower containers, in overgrown vegetation, and even under large leaves.
-They generally hide out during the day but come out full force in the dark evening hours.
+They generally hide during the day but come out full force in dark evenings.

-Continue applying slug bait to areas in the garden where the slug’s favorite flowers are such as dahlias, zinnias, and marigolds.
-I use Sluggo which is safe for pets and wildlife.
+Continue applying slug bait to areas in the garden where the slug’s favorite flowers are dahlias, zinnias, and marigolds.
+I use Sluggo, which is safe for pets and wildlife.

 Other slug-killing methods include a small container of beer, an evening of slug hunting with a flashlight, and your favorite slug-killing tool,

-Use the water spray from a hose or insecticidal soap spray to keep aphids, spider mites, and other sap-sucking pests from your favorite flowers.
+Use a hose water spray or insecticidal soap spray to keep aphids, spider mites, and other sap-sucking pests from your favorite flowers.
+I use this insecticidal soap spray.

 Diseases

-Plants are much more prone to diseases in the hot weather and humid summer months so be sure to inspect your plants regularly.
+Plants are much more prone to diseases in the hot weather and humid summer months, so inspect them regularly.
 Remove any diseased foliage and dispose of it (never compost) so it doesn’t spread to the rest of the plant.

 Always wash and disinfect pruners and other tools that have been in contact to avoid spreading diseases.

-The best plants for saving seeds are open-pollinated plants and heirlooms because the seeds usually grow into plants that look just like the parent plants.
+Open-pollinated plants and heirlooms are the best for saving seeds because the seeds usually grow into plants that look like the parent plants.

-My friends and I often swap seeds with one another which cuts down the cost of buying seed packets each year.
+My friends and I often swap seeds, which reduces the cost of buying seed packets each year.

 With the warm weather in August, many garden birds and wildlife will frequent your garden.
 Create a welcoming environment by providing bird feeders, bird baths, and native plants that attract local wildlife.